 - Conducting tutorial activities that allow participants to understand the scientific method that archaeologists use today.
 We will try to explain our work, starting from when a site is identified through surveys and GPR (Ground Penetrating Radar) investigations, until the stratigraphic excavation, the only activity that allows you understand the whole history of an ancient settlement .

-- Going on the scientific research of the University of Pisa, extending our investigation on a building, recently identified through geophysical surveys, and a Late Antiquity necropolis, consisting of tombs of different types (simple graves and tombs inside amphorae).
+- Going on the scientific research of the University of Pisa, extending our investigation on a building, identified in 2013 through geophysical surveys, and a Late Antiquity necropolis, consisting of tombs of different types (simple graves and tombs inside amphorae).
 Participants will be deeply involved in this new adventure, thanks to a team of skillful archaeologists, able to explain clearly all the different aspects of the research they will carry out.